bright/new-www/content/jobs/senior-android-developer.md

   work with our experienced and ambitious development team.
 ---

-## who we are

-We are a software development and consultancy studio based in Gdańsk, Poland.
-Since 2012 we have built software for more than 40 businesses worldwide, and have made a name for ourselves in a whole array of services: idea consulting, product design, software development, IoT, Blockchain, and more.

-We founded Bright Inventions to create the place where we can do challenging things without superfluous micromanaging and red tape, where we feel responsible for the things we do, and where we can learn something new every day.

-What can you expect after joining our team?

-Exciting projects.
-Positive and supportive team.
-Responsibility.
-And for sure professional growth.
+We are a team of 70 talented and positive developers who strive to write fast, light, and safe technology solutions.
+Our headquarters is located in Gdańsk, but we have teammates distributed across Poland.
+We believe in high level of autonomy as well as personal responsibility, so remote working arrangements are common and possible.
+We're happy to discuss this more during the recruiting process. about the project

+## about the role

+We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK.
+The application is an intelligent point-of-sale created for the world’s top food ordering company - JustEat.
+The Android team involves now 7 talented and experienced Android developers as well as two QA engineers who all take care of the high quality of the code and the app itself.

-## your role will include
+## your responsibilities

-* creating high-quality Android applications
-* participating in software code reviews
+☞ developing new payment and tax features of the app (we are entering a new market) ☞ integration with another food delivery marketplace
+☞ UI reimplementation
+☞ WebSocket service and monitoring
-* direct contact with clients and advising in their decision making process
-* knowledge sharing and mentoring with the rest of a team
+☞ writing automation tests in Espresso together with QA core ☞ direct contact with clients and advising in their decision making process ☞ knowledge sharing and mentoring with the rest of a team
-* improving internal Android development processes

 ## preferred qualifications